edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 02.md

 After recomputation, we see that the entire group of sketches has moved to the left end of _front\_profile\_zx_.

 #### _Reattaching the Anchor moves the entire group.
 Collections of interlinked sketches can be reused simply by copying and pasting a folder.
 As long as you give the folder a good name, it is not necessary to rename each item inside.
-As long as you can easily identify the 'root' (or _Anchor_, you can reuse the entire group)
+As long as you can easily identify the 'root' (or _Anchor_, you can reuse the entire group)_

+[UNDER CONSTRUCTION]

 ![07](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2007.png?raw=true)